 This curriculum statement is unique to Bramcote Hills Primary School.
-It is underpinned by our Bramcote Beliefs.
+It is underpinned by our Bramcote Beliefs, our approach to Teaching and Learning and our vision for an inspiring curriculum.

 Bramcote Beliefs

 - We believe in delivering an exciting and broad curriculum through high quality teaching and innovation - We believe in having high standards - We believe in developing and knowing children as individuals - We believe in enabling pupils to become well-rounded, happy and confident children who achieve to the best of their ability - We believe in being inclusive so that all children can thrive - We believe in working in partnership with our community and other schools